e0smith/crypto-index/README.md

 ## Project function

-   The Pokédex CLI project takes in data from the pokeapi and stores it to a class variable which is used to create pokemon objects.
+   The Pokédex CLI project takes in data from the pokeapi and stores Pokémon objects created from that data into a class variable.
 The Pokédex allows the user to see the ability(s), name and type(s) to a specified Pokémon.
 This Pokédex includes the original 151 Pokémon from the first generation (which can be modified to include a specified number by changing the 'limit=' in the API class url).